Which oscillating indicator is the best for trading strategies?

 Stochastic Oscillator

-How to use a stochastic indicator
+How to use the negative volume index (NVI) indicator

 A stochastic oscillator is an indicator that resembles the RSI as it moves within a 0-100 range and provides similar signals.
 However, the RSI is more effective in a trending market, while Stochastic is more applicable in consolidating markets.